A new perspective on Clifford's Tower

 Clifford's Tower is perched atop the mighty castle mound raised by William the Conqueror in 1068.
 It was the keep and chief strongpoint of York Castle, one of the greatest fortresses in medieval England.
 The castle served as the backdrop for events of national and international significance including, most notoriously, the attack on the Jewish community in 1190 when the Jews of York took refuge from a vicious pogrom in a wooden predecessor to Clifford's Tower and died in the most tragic circumstances.

 At present, a visit to Clifford's Tower is far from ideal and does not reflect the site's importance, both nationally and within the city of York.
-There is very little interpretation, there is an unsightly shop in the centre of the tower, and the steep flight of stairs up to the tower deters many people.
+For instance, there is an unsightly shop in the centre of the tower and very little interpretation to tell the tower’s fascinating story.
 Something has to be done.
-Our project at Clifford's Tower will do justice to both the history and the experience of visiting this important York landmark.

 How the castle has changed throughout history